- Your Council

 Outdoor wood burning stoves or furnaces must be completely enclosed with solid material and be within 100 metres of a dwelling you occupy.

-For more information on where a restriction is in place, please visit our website: https://www.ontario.ca/page/outdoor-fire-restrictions
+For more information on where a restriction is in place, please visit: https://www.ontario.ca/page/outdoor-fire-restrictions

 For all emergencies please dial 9-1-1 first!